Artifact Evaluation Track

 To submit an artifact it is important to keep in mind: a) how accessible you are making your artifact to other researchers, and b) that the ICPE artifact evaluators will have very limited time for making an assessment of each artifact.
 Artifact evaluation can be rejected for artifacts whose configuration and installation takes an undue amount of time.
 If you envision difficulties, please provide your artifact in some easily ported form, such as a virtual machine image (https://www.virtualbox.org) or a container image (https://www.docker.com).

 The artifact will go through an anonymous review.
 Artifacts associated with a research paper will be evaluated in relation to the expectations set by the paper.
 Standalone tool and data artifacts Submitted artifacts will go through a two-phase evaluation:

-Since portability bugs are easy to make, the review committee can issue additional requests to authors during the assessment to fix such bugs in the artifact.
+This process will involve more interaction between the evaluators and authors than a typical paper review process: the review committee may issue additional requests to authors during the assessment to fix such bugs in the artifact.
 The resulting version of the artifact should be considered “final” and should allow reviewers to decide about artifact acceptance and badges.
 For accepted tool and data artifacts, it will be requested a camera ready version of the paper that must include the link to a permanent repository.

 Artifacts will be scored using the following criteria